wp-plugins/chcounter-widget/readme.txt

 = How to upgrade to Version 2.0 =
 Due to some major changes in the options structure you need to uninstall the chCounter plugin once and then reconfigure it.

-= How to diplay chCounter without using widgets? = Place the following code where you want to display chCounter
+= How to diplay chCounter statically without using widgets? = Place the following code where you want to display chCounter

 `<?php